ckarlof/engineering-roles/managers/senior_engineering_manager.md

 Senior Engineering Manager
 ===================

-*Lead more than one team or project of higher complexity, manage through tech leads or other managers, and help solve problems affecting the broader organization.*
+*Lead multiple engineering teams/projects of higher complexity, manage through tech leads or other managers, and help solve problems affecting the broader organization.*

 *Same as Engineering Manager, but also...*
 ### Should haves